guzzilar/code-review/README.md

     ```

   4. If the pull request has more than 500 LOC, every 500 LOC, you will lost more 1 point (counting only 'added line')
-    example 3: your pull request contains +499 LOC (and maybe, -200 LOC) = use 1 point.
+    **example 3**: your pull request contains +499 LOC (and maybe, -200 LOC) = use 1 point.
-    example 4: your pull request contains +501 LOC (and maybe, -1 LOC) = use 2 point.
+    **example 4**: your pull request contains +501 LOC (and maybe, -1 LOC) = use 2 point.
-    example 5: your pull request contains +1,001 LOC (and maybe, -159 LOC) = use 3 point.
+    **example 5**: your pull request contains +1,001 LOC (and maybe, -159 LOC) = use 3 point.

-  5. WooHoo
+  5. Submitter has a permission to choose whoever he/she wants to review the pull request.

+  6. Reviewer also has a permission to deny Submitter's requests.

+  7. If submitter's point is equal or lower than 1, submitter cannot ask for the review from others.

+  8. Submitter can use 3 points to ask for "please review within 24 hrs"

+  9. Submitter can use 4 points to ask for "please review immediately", this command, reviewer cannot deny.